nxhoaf/OwlProject/README.md

 object: literal:Joshua Bloch
 ------------------------------
 ```
-Note that when use with the top <html> element, `RdfLib.getAllTriples(event.target);` will list all the rdfa in the page.
+Note that when used with the top <html> element, `RdfLib.getAllTriples(event.target);` will list all the rdfa in the page.

-### Blacklist all wrong triples
+### Blacklist wrong triples
-The [RDFa prime specification](http://www.w3.org/TR/xhtml-rdfa-primer/) say that when we have a tag which have 'rel' and
+The [RDFa prime specification](http://www.w3.org/TR/xhtml-rdfa-primer/) say that when we have a tag containing 'rel' and
-'href' attribute at the same time.
-The 'rel' should be considered as **predicate** and the 'href' should be considered as
+'href' attribute at the same time, the 'rel' should be considered as **predicate** and the 'href' should be considered as
 **object**.
 However, this definition is somehow inconsistent.
-The declaration of external css matchs perfectly this definition:
+The declaration of external css matches perfectly this definition:
 ```
 <link rel="stylesheet" type="text/css" href="http://link/to/file.css">
 ```
 Obviously, this is not what we want.
 The library provide us a way to avoid such situations.
 All we need to do is to declare an
-an array contained all 'ignore element' like this:
+an array containing all 'ignore element' like this:
 ```
 var ignoreArray = [
 	"stylesheet",